Loc15/PicoGamepadConverter/README.md

 _The instructions below have been successful on Windows (11) but should mostly apply to Linux_

 1. (windows) Install Docker Desktop
-2. Setup pico sdk environment by following https://community.element14.com/products/raspberry-pi/b/blog/posts/working-with-pi-pico-c-c-projects-easily-a-docker-approach
+2. Setup pico sdk environment by following  [this guide](https://community.element14.com/products/raspberry-pi/b/blog/posts/working-with-pi-pico-c-c-projects-easily-a-docker-approach)
 3. Open Docker Desktop
 4. Find the `pc1` container, click on `⋮` and select `Open in Terminal` then type in these commands: